ExPixel/--OLD--Pyrite/README.md

 - \#TODO comments are used to mark small tasks that are still not finished.
 They sometimes correspond to the tasks in the TODO.todo file.

 - \#FIXME comments are used to mark small sections of code that are possibly incorrect, but I couldn't find documentation on or didn't want to waste time so I put them off.

+- \#CLEANUP changes I should come back and make later to improve code quality.